 Context for AI is crucial, this is because AI models are trained based on datasets.
 The quantity and quality of such data, plus the given training algorithms, will result in the quality of the model, and different models will be better at different tasks.
 GitHub’s Copilot is designed to generate code, and it was trained with code they host on GitHub.

 At the time of testing Copilot, my main project is Kairos, an OS (and more) for Edge Kubernetes.
 Kairos specific software is written in Go, but like any other Linux distribution it’s full of configuration files, scripts and build tooling.
-Some of them are Dockerfiles to build images, configuration files for different utilities (e.g. GRUB), an Earthfile for building everything together, tons of YAML files and different shell scripts to do stuff here and there.
+Some of them are Dockerfiles to build images, configuration files for different utilities (e.g., GRUB), an Earthfile for building everything together, tons of YAML files and different shell scripts to do stuff here and there.

 But don’t let my words steer you away from trying it.
 See for yourself how well it works with your stack and setup, and then decide if the subscription is worth it for you.
-As for me, I will try to give it a shot using VSCode and if I don’t see a major improvement, then I will cancel.
+As for me, I will give it a shot using VSCode and if I don’t see a major improvement, then I will cancel.

 ChatGPT as a review partner